Lake Palace

-Lake Palace (formally known as Jag Niwas) is a former summer palace of the royal dynasty of Mewar, it is now turned into a hotel.
+Lake Palace (formerly known as Jag Niwas Palace) is a former summer palace of the royal dynasty of Mewar, now operated as a hotel.
 The Lake Palace is located on the island of Jag Niwas in Lake Pichola, Udaipur, India, and its natural foundation spans 4 acre.

-Popularly described as the Venice of the East, Udaipur hosts the pristine Lake Palace, curated out of white marble.

-Jag Niwas, the then Lake Palace, was constructed circa 1743 -1746 by Maharana Jagat Singh II.
-The 62nd custodian of the House of Mewar spent a handsome price on building this luxurious palace.
-The exquisite lake palace was extensively used as a summer retreat for the Mewar Royal family.
+The Jag Niwas palace was constructed of white marble circa 1743–1746 by Maharana Jagat Singh II, the 62nd custodian of the House of Mewar.
+The palace, built to look like it is floating on the lake, was extensively used as a summer retreat for the Mewar royal family.

-Currently, IHCL is managing the palace and has done so for the last 50 years.
-This luxurious palace has attained global fame as several super-hit films, including Octopussy, The Fall, etc., have been shot here.
+Currently, IHCL is managing the hotel and has done so for the last 50 years.
+The palace has attained global fame for its appearance and as a location for several hit movies.

 History

-The Lake Palace was built between 1743 and 1746 under the direction of the Maharana Jagat Singh II (62nd successor to the royal dynasty of Mewar) of Udaipur, Rajasthan as a summer palace.
+Lake Palace, and Pichola Lake was built by Rana Lakshasimha (Laakha) of Parmar Rajputs, in 1362 AD.
+The Lake Palace was rebuilt between 1743 and 1746 under the direction of the Maharana Jagat Singh II (62nd successor to the royal dynasty of Mewar) of Udaipur, Rajasthan as a summer palace.
 It was initially called Jagniwas or Jan Niwas after its founder.